enderpirate98/deb-server/README.md

 To prepare for future guides where the Docker apps aren't part of the CasaOS app store we will manually install them through portainer so install that and setup a username and password.

 Congrats!
 You have just laid the foundation for having the ultimate home server!

+The next guide will cover how to install Jellyfin on your new server which is found [here](https://github.com/enderpirate98/jellyfin)

 This guide was written by enderpirate98 under the GPLv3 but you can freely modify this guide and use it how you like as long as you link back to this page.